rosyrosys/arcanet/README.md

 ## License

 MIT.
 See [LICENSE](LICENSE).
-The paper text is © the author and is distributed under a separate agreement with *Computer Music Journal*.
+The paper text is © the author and may be subject to separate terms upon publication.